VALIS-software/GPUText/README.md

 - Manually generate signed distance atlas mipmaps (this improves quality at low font sizes)
 	- Store mipmap level in alpha and use to offset uvs to precise pixel coords
 - Support 3D anti-aliasing
-- Test with other libraries like three.js
+- Create examples for other libraries
+	- three.js
 - Binary format